 Think about how many steps a dog takes in a mile.
 It’s only natural that small breeds, especially lapdogs, need far less walking to stay in good shape and maintain perfect health compared to big dogs.

-Sporting breeds, such as Shepherds, Collies, and Pointers, need a lot of activity to stay happy and healthy, and you may want to consider getting a pair of dog walking boots if you own any of these breeds.
+Sporting breeds, such as Australian Shepherds, Border Collies, Golden Retrievers, and Pointers, need a lot of activity to stay happy and healthy, so if you own any of these breeds, you may want to consider getting a pair of dog walking boots.

 Compared to them, a Yorkie or a miniature poodle requires minimal walking and exercise.